 The Toronto Therapy Approach: Child Therapy

-Play psychotherapy, the method of child therapy that I use, was first discovered in the early 20th century by Anna Freud , Melanie Klein and Hermine Hug-Hellmuth.
+Play psychotherapy, the method of child therapy Services in Toronto that I use, was first discovered in the early 20th century by Anna Freud , Melanie Klein and Hermine Hug-Hellmuth.
 These therapists discovered that young children usually cannot speak in adult language about their emotional and behavioural problems.
 Children may not be able to say why they are hyperactive, or why they are being so rude to their parents, usually because they do not fully realize the reasons.

 Instead, the first therapists who did therapy for children believed that children’s play could enable children to reveal their worries in a way that was equivalent to adult language.
 The stories and themes of play were thought to be like dreams in that the content of the play (or dream) was usually related to a conflict in the child’s life.
 This meaning was often hidden in symbols in the play, and required the therapist to interpret the play into clear language that made sense.